Asymptotic analysis of high order soliton for the Hirota equation: Darboux transformation and the corresponding Riemann-Hilbert representation

-Before the analysis on the high order soliton, we would like to establish the relationship between the Darboux transformation and Riemann-Hilbert method.
-In the literature \cite{Peter-Duke-2019,Deniz-JNS-2019,Deniz-arXiv-2019}, the authors discuss the asymptotic behavior of infinity order of rogue wave and soliton with the robust inverse scattering method.
-The jump matrix is only related to the Darboux matrix and the dispersion terms, that is to say, the Darboux matrix can be regarded as a special $\mathbf{M}(\lambda; x, t)$ matrix appeared in the RHP.
+Before the analysis on the high-order soliton, we would like to establish the relationship between the Darboux transformation and Riemann-Hilbert method.
+In the literature \cite{Peter-Duke-2019,Deniz-JNS-2019,Deniz-arXiv-2019}, the authors discussed the asymptotic behavior of infinity order of rogue wave and soliton with the robust inverse scattering method.
+The jump matrix is only related to the Darboux matrix and the phase terms, that is to say, the Darboux matrix can be regarded as a special $\mathbf{M}(\lambda; x, t)$ matrix appeared in the RHP.
 Inspired by this idea, we construct two sectional analytic matrix